telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_postgresql_sink.md

 *  For each notified attribute, a field named as the concatenation of the attribute name and `_md` is considered.
 This field will store the attribute's metadata values along the time.

 #### <a name="section1.2.6"></a>Native attribute type
-Regarding the specific data stored within the above table, if `attr_native_type` parameter is set to `true` then attribute is inserted using its native type, if `false` then will be strinfy.
+Regarding the specific data stored within the above table, if `attr_native_types` parameter is set to `true` then attribute is inserted using its native type, if `false` then will be strinfy.

 [Top](#top)